Automate access, reduce risk, and stay audit-ready

 Having strong UAC reduces the potential for misuse, limits insider risks, and prevents attackers from acquiring a "tap in" to high-privilege access if they compromise a standard user account.

+Multi-Factor Authentication refers to a second layer when verifying identity.
+This could mean something the user knows, possesses, or is.
 MFA affords one of the simplest and effective ways to defend against compromised credentials.
 If an attacker compromises the user's password, they may not gain access without the second factor.

 Weak passwords and reused passwords remain one of the top reasons attackers can breach enterprise systems.